statelesshz/lazymodule/README.md

 # draft

-experimental code for pack up module and register module
+experimental code for pack-up module and register module